-Hello there, agency job hunter!
-Your friendly advertising agency recruiter here.
+Hello there, agency or client side job hunter!
+Your friendly recruiter here.
 I continually appreciate the similarities between an ad agency’s hunt for new business and someone hunting for a new job.

 In many ways, an RFP response is a lot like a resume.

 In new business, submit a terrific RFP, and improve your chances of moving to the credentials round.
-And in a job search, after you submit a great resume, you increase your odds of getting a phone call from HR or an agency recruiter.
+And in a job search, after you submit a great resume, you increase your odds of getting a phone call from HR or a recruiter.

 So here are three things learned from successful RFPs and new business pursuits that can make your job search and resume more effective.